 Why do UV systems have quartz sleeves?

-The quartz sleeve is a transparent tube of glass that allows the germicidal UV wavelengths to transmit through the glass and disinfect the water.
+The quartz sleeve is a transparent tube of glass that prevents dirt and debris from contacting the lamp itself.
+Because it is transparent, the sleeve allows the germicidal UV wavelengths to transmit through the glass and disinfect the water.
 Quartz sleeves are specially designed to be transparent to UV light and allow the passage of these UV-C rays.
-Regular glass is not transparent and the UV light would not be able to penetrate the glass and neutralize living organisms and bacteria in the water.
+Regular glass is not transparent, and the UV light would not be able to penetrate the glass and neutralize living organisms and bacteria in the water.

 The quartz sleeve also serves the important function of separating the water stream from electricity.
-It’s no secret that electricity and water do not mix well together.
 The quartz sleeve ensures that the water is never making direct contact with the UV lamp or any other electrical component of the UV purification system.

 Why do I need to clean my quartz sleeve?

-If the quartz sleeve is not clean and clear, the UV-C radiation will not be able to disinfect the water.
+If the quartz sleeve is not clean of dirt and debris, the UV-C radiation will not be effective at disinfecting the water.
 UV-C light cannot penetrate the glass if it is cloudy or dirtied.
 Just like bacteria and organisms can hide behind sediment particles, they can slip past the disinfection process if the glass is too hazy for the UV light to pierce.
 If you have hard water, the calcium and magnesium minerals can create scale deposits on the sleeve.
 These scale formations will obscure the sleeve’s transparency.
 If your water contains high levels of iron or manganese, water contaminants notorious for their bright orange stains, the sleeve could become too muddied for the UV-C light to pass through.
 Even if your water is fairly clear and free from discoloration, over time the sleeve will inevitably become dirtied by its contact with water.

 How do I clean my quartz sleeve?

-Gently wash the sleeve with a cloth soaked in CLR or another mildly acidic cleaning agent like vinegar.
-This will remove any limescale build-up on the sleeve, as well as any stains, cloudiness, or discolorations present on the sleeve.
+Gently clean the sleeve with a cloth soaked in CLR or another mildly acidic cleaning agent like vinegar.
+This will remove any limescale build-up on the sleeve, as well as any stains, cloudiness, or discolorations present on the tube.
 Always wear protective gloves, as the oils present on your skin and fingers can blemish the quartz sleeve and damage the glass’s transparency.
 Never use a rough hand towel or washcloth when cleaning the lamp.
-If the cloth is to coarse, it will scratch and scrape the glass while you’re polishing it.
+If the cloth is too coarse, it will scratch and scrape the glass while you are polishing it.
 Also, be sure to handle the sleeve gently.
-The sleeve is very fragile, and any sort of chip or crack will render the sleeve ineffective and unusable.
+The sleeve is very fragile, and any sort of chip or crack will render it ineffective and unusable.

 How often do I need to replace my quartz sleeve?

 You need to replace your UV system’s quartz sleeve every 2-3 years.
 After 2-3 years, cleaning the quartz sleeve will no longer sufficiently restore its transparency.
-Routinely replacing the quartz sleeve will ensure that the water passing through the sleeve is adequately disinfected.
+Routinely replacing the sleeve will ensure that the water passing through it is adequately disinfected.
 Depending on your water supply, you may need to replace the sleeve with greater frequency.

-It’s also a smart idea to always have a spare quartz sleeve on hand.
-While quartz glass is incredibly effective, it’s also extremely brittle.
+It is also a smart idea to always have a spare quartz sleeve on hand.
+While quartz glass is incredibly effective, it is also extremely brittle.
 It takes very little force to crack, chip, or outright shatter the sleeve entirely.
 If you break your sleeve while replacing your lamp, you will be unable to run any water through your home until you acquire another sleeve.
-So, it is always wise to have a second quartz sleeve onhand as insurance in the event of any damage done to the one currently in use.
+So, it is always wise to have a second quartz sleeve on hand as insurance in the event of any damage done to the one currently in use.